 Suggestions for Storing Pet Food

-• Promptly refrigerate or throw out unused or leftover canned and pouched pet food.
+• Promptly refrigerate or throw out unused or leftover canned and pouch pet food.
 Tightly cover refrigerated pet food.
-Set your refrigerator to 40 F or below.
+Set your refrigerator to 40°F or below.

-• Dry pet food should be stored in a cool, dry place at less than 80 F. Excess heat or moisture can cause the nutrients to break down.
+• Dry pet food should be stored in a cool, dry place at a temperature of 80°F or lower.
+Excess heat or moisture can cause the nutrients to break down.

 • Store dry pet food in its original bag and keep the top of the bag tightly folded down.

-• Keep pet food secure to prevent your pet from eating an entire supply at once.
+• Keep pet food stored securely to prevent your pet from consuming the entire supply at once.

-Proper storage of pet food and treats maintains the nutritional value of the products and keeps information at hand in case of problems.
+• Proper storage of pet food and treats maintains the nutritional value of the products and keeps essential information readily available in case of any issues.

-Proper storage also prevents your pet from ingesting its food and overeating or ingesting your cat’s exceptional diet food.
+Proper storage also prevents your pet from ingesting its food and overeating, as well as from consuming your cat’s exceptional diet food.

-Overeating or ingesting food intended for another pet can cause health problems, such as vomiting, diarrhoea or more severe illnesses; these are bad habits common among most dog owners.
+Overeating or ingesting food intended for another pet can cause health problems, such as vomiting, diarrhoea, or more severe illnesses; these are everyday bad habits among most dog owners.

 Raw food diets for pets can be dangerous for you and your pet